MosGeo/BPSMAutoToolbox/README.md

 - Another option is to run the written script directly from matlab as given in the example file.

 ## Referencing this work
+If you use this library in your work, please reference the accompanying report as: